Cowboy Troy: 2006-present

 Cowboy Troy co-hosted, with Jewel, the fifth season of Nashville Star on the USA Network and CMT Canada.

 Troy made a special appearance at the March 13, 2006 episode of WWE's RAW in Beaumont, Texas.
 He came to the announcer's table and helped announce for the match between superstars Edge and Goldust.
 His entrance music was "My Last Yee Haw."
 The April 30 episode of WWE's Raw, broadcast from Nashville, showed Troy in the crowd.
 The announcers mentioned him, and his duties hosting Nashville Star.
 In 2007, he released Black in the Saddle.

 Troy parted ways with Warner Bros.
 Nashville in 2008.
 He released Demolition Mission: Studio Blue Sessions in 2009.
 Troy returned to Warner Music Nashville to release "King of Clubs" in March 2014.

 Cowboy Troy was cited as a featured guest artist on two tracks from the 2011 Vanilla Ice release titled WTF, which is available on iTunes.

 In 2012, Troy appeared on the May 21 and 22 finale of Season 14 of the television show Dancing with the Stars, performing "I Play Chicken With the Train."

-His 2017 single "Pork Chop" was named as the theme for the National Pork Board's October promotion called "Porktober".
+His 2017 single "Pork Chop" was used as the theme for "Porktober", the National Pork Board's October 2017 promotion.

 Troy starred in the 2022 Western film Desperate Riders.